Search with home returns provides advantage under high uncertainty: Drift-Diffusive search with home returns

 To demonstrate how the universal result in Eq. (\ref{criterion-main}) manifests itself in a concrete example, we consider a simple model for search in the presence of guidance cues.
-Namely, we consider the same diffusive home-range search scenario as in \fref{diffusive home-range}A above, but now assume that the particle also drifts at an average velocity $v$.
-Note that when the particle drifts away from the target ($v<0$) the free-range mean FPT diverges and home-range search is always preferable (see discussion above).
+Namely, we consider the same diffusive search with home returns as in \fref{diffusive home-range}A above, but now assume that the particle also drifts at an average velocity $v$.
+Note that when the particle drifts away from the target ($v<0$) the free-range mean FPT diverges and search with home returns is always preferable (see discussion above).
 We thus focus on the $v>0$ case which could e.g., model search in the presence of an attractant (potential field) that biases the searcher's motion in the direction of the target.